ksm492/web-nyu-idm/object-meditation/notes.md

 - Together

 ### Are there spacial places this object is associated with?
-- This object is associated with my girlfriend Anna, and where ever she is is my home.
+- This object is associated with my girlfriend Anna, and she is my home.

 ### What does my object look like?
 - My object is a blue, ceramic bunny that can only stay up when its kissing its other